MANUAL LYMPHATIC DRAINAGE (MLD)

 • Helping to reduce swelling in an ankle that a patient had experienced for several years after an injury, which went back to almost normal after a course of six treatments

-• Calming a patient with chronic digestive issues who suffers from a lot of gas – she felt it helped to release the gas
+• Calming a patient with chronic digestive issues who suffer from a lot of gas – she felt it helped to release the gas

 • Aiding the quick reduction in swelling and scar tissue in a patient who had undergone knee surgery – the surgeon even commented on how impressed he was with the recovery